apollo-deployment/deployment/readme.md

-## Laravel Template
+## Laravel v5.5 Template

-Fixes a lot of Laravel 5.4 new project issues
+- Fixes a lot of Laravel new project issues
+- Includes base controllers and assets